-In the interests of learning and developing considerate and responsible information communication technology (ICT) practices in the community, and to take advantage of the face to face socialisation opportunities afforded to young people in a school setting, mobile phones and other electronic communication and entertainment devices are not permitted for student use during the school day.
+In the interests of learning and developing considerate and responsible information communication technology (ICT) practices in the community, and to take advantage of the face-to-face socialisation opportunities afforded to young people in a school setting, mobile phones and other electronic communication and entertainment devices are not permitted for student use during the school day.
 The College acknowledges that the students may from time to time need to have their mobile phones at school for legitimate purposes, therefore:

 - Mobile phones and other electronic devices must always be switched off and out of sight during school hours. - We recommend mobile phones and other electronic devices are handed into the Front Office/Class teacher - If an electronic device is heard or seen in the possession of a student, it will be confiscated.
 These can be collected after 3:20pm from the Front Office. - Phonecams or digital cameras are not permitted to be used for photographic purposes unless previously communicated with parents.
-The college will provide appropriate resources for school use. - Students with Smart Watches and other internet connected devices that are worn, should not be using them, aside from telling the time, during the day.

-- Students who bring mobile phones or electronic device to school do so at their own risk. - The school cannot be held liable for any damage to any personal belongings.
+The college will provide appropriate resources for school use. - Students with Smart Watches and other internet connected devices that are worn, should set the watch to 'school mode' during the day.
+The expectation is that students are only to use Smart Watches to tell the time and not to receive messages. - Students who bring mobile phones or electronic device to school do so at their own risk. - The school cannot be held liable for any damage to any personal belongings.